adessoSE/Seed-Test/README.md

 <b>Have Fun!</b>

-**Important Note**
+#### Important Note

 ⚠️ Please note that Seed-Test's demo version is for testing purposes only and should not be used in a production environment.
-For production use, consider using the full version of Seed-Test.Test completely check out the Installation section bellow.
+For production use, consider using the full version of Seed-Test.
+Check out the Installation section bellow.

 ## Installation